5269989/Cyber-Security-Invaders/README.md

 - **Levels and Difficulty:** Progress through multiple levels, each with increasing difficulty and faster enemies.
 - **Game Over Mechanics:** The game ends if any enemy reaches the bottom of the screen or if the player loses all lives.
 - **Visuals:** Utilize PNG images for player and enemy sprites, enhancing the game's visual appeal.
-- **Leaderboard System:** Flask server for score tracking and display.
+- **Leaderboard System:** Cloud flask server for score tracking and display.

 ## Getting Started